neirobic/content/files/en-us/learn/performance/multimedia/index.md

 A good online tool for optimizing SVGs is [SVGOMG](https://jakearchibald.github.io/svgomg/).
 For PNGs there is [ImageOptim online](https://imageoptim.com/online) or [Squoosh](https://squoosh.app/).

-With photographic motifs that do not feature transparency there is a lot wider range of formats to chose from.
+With photographic motifs that do not feature transparency, there is a wider range of formats to chose from.
 If you want to play it safe, then you would go for well compressed **Progressive JPEGs**.
-Progressive JPEGs, in contrast to normal JPEGs, render progressively (hence the name), meaning the user sees a low-resolution version that gains clarity as the image downloads, rather than the image loading at full resolution top-to-bottom or even only rendering once completely downloaded.
-A good compressor for these would be MozJPEG, e.g. available to use in the online image optimization tool [Squoosh](https://squoosh.app/).
+These JPEGs render progressively (hence the name), meaning the user sees a low-resolution version that gains clarity as the image downloads, rather than the image loading at full resolution top-to-bottom or even only rendering once completely downloaded.
+MozJPEG is a good image compression tool which is available to use through the online image optimization tool [Squoosh](https://squoosh.app/).
 A quality setting of 75% should yield decent results.

 Other formats improve on JPEG's capabilities regarding compression, but are not available on every browser: